tuya-cloudcutter/tuya-cloudcutter/INSTRUCTIONS.md

 ## Flashing custom firmware
-* Copy your new firmware .bin file (UG only!) to ./custom-firmware
+* Copy your new firmware .bin file (UG or UF2 files only!) to ./custom-firmware
 * Find your device name, as instructed in the steps above.
 * Run `sudo ./tuya-cloudcutter.sh`.
 You can specify device profile name and firmware file using `-p` and `-f`, respectively (this is optional).
-Example: `sudo ./tuya-cloudcutter.sh -p avatar-asl04-tv-backlight -f custom_firmware_UG_file.bin`
+Example: `sudo ./tuya-cloudcutter.sh -p avatar-asl04-tv-backlight -f custom_firmware_file.bin`
 * Follow the instructions from the script to turn off/on your device 6 times during 2 steps (similar to the steps above)
 * If all goes well, your device is now running your custom firmware, enjoy!

 ### Custom firmware options

+Some common 3rd party firmware files have been included by default.
+See [custom-firmware](https://github.com/tuya-cloudcutter/tuya-cloudcutter/tree/main/custom-firmware) for further information.
-Please see the [wiki](https://github.com/tuya-cloudcutter/tuya-cloudcutter/wiki/FAQ#what-custom-firmware-options-are-available) for information about available 3rd party firmware.
+For user-supplied custom options, please see the [wiki](https://github.com/tuya-cloudcutter/tuya-cloudcutter/wiki/FAQ#what-custom-firmware-options-are-available) for information about available 3rd party firmware.